VCUWrightCenter/TopExApp/docs/tutorial_covidTweets.md

 ### Exploring the scatter plot <a name="scatter">

 In the scatter plot view, each dot represents one sentence from your input.
-The location of each dot is determined by reducing the distance matrix from the Sentence Clustering step down to 2 dimensions using one of the reduction methods listed under the "Vizualization Method" parameter in the Parameters tab (UMAP, tSNE, SVD, or MDS).
+The location of each dot is determined by reducing the distance matrix from the Sentence Clustering step down to 2 dimensions using one of the reduction methods listed under the "Visualization Method" parameter in the Parameters tab (UMAP, tSNE, SVD, or MDS).
 For this tutorial we chose to use UMAP, which is the default and recommended method.
 In a UMAP plot, the closer in space two dots are, the more similar they should be.
 In the scatter plot results for COVID-19 Tweets in March 2020 we can see one large cluster in the center with several smaller clusters farther out.
 The colors of each dot represent the cluster they are in, which is reflected in the information on the right side panel.

 Hovering your mouse over a dot displays the information about that sentence in a panel to the right of the plot.
 This information includes: